ExpenseBot

 I think ExpenseBot is missing hundreds of receipts — what's actually happening?

-• "Delivered: 1 item" / "Your order is on its way" — shipping and delivery notifications.
-Skipped because the original order confirmation was already processed; processing the delivery note would create a duplicate row.
+• "Delivered: 1 item" / "Your order is on its way" — shipping and delivery updates (the order confirmation was already captured).

 • "Did your recent order meet your expectations?" — surveys.

-• "Your refund request has been received" — refund flow notifications.
-Refunds are handled separately via the Refund Offset feature, not as new expense rows.
+• "Your refund has been received" — refund notices (handled by the Refund Offset feature, not a new row).

-• "Order new favourites from X" — promotional based on past orders.
+• "Order your favourites again" — marketing based on past orders.

 Year-long historical scans

-If you ran a 1-year historical scan, expect it to take 1+ hour to complete depending on inbox volume.
-We send you a confirmation email when it's done — wait for that email before judging completeness.
-The in-app banner also ticks elapsed time so you can see it's still running.
+If you ran a 1-year historical scan, give it an hour or more depending on inbox size.
+We email you when it's done — wait for that before judging completeness.
+The in-app banner also shows elapsed time so you can see it's still running.

 Share: